ypriverol/github-paper/README.md

 [*A Quick Introduction to Version Control with Git and GitHub*](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668) - your input would be most valuable.

+If, based on your contribution, you would like to be added as a co-author, please open an issue and provide your name and affiliation and a short description of your contribution or a link to the relevant issue and pull request.

 ## Conversion to PLoS LaTeX